NBNARADHYA/covid-vaccine-distribution/README.md

 1. Fork the repo to your account.

-2. Go to the forked repo and clone it to your local machine:
+2. Clone your forked repo to your local machine:

 ```
 git clone https://github.com/<your_username>/ey-techathon.git